Supply Chain Management

 Monitoring of suppliers

-While conducting the due diligence described above, we will monitor overall changes in the common SAQ percentage score and the improvement status of companies with low percentage scores, and, as necessary, engage in dialogue for improvement through additional interviews.
-Through these and other efforts, we will advance risk mitigation initiatives and work to strengthen our sustainable supply chain.
+While conducting the due diligence described above, we will monitor overall changes in the common SAQ percentage score and the improvement status of companies with low percentage scores, and, as necessary, conduct on-site assessments and engage in dialogue for improvement through additional interviews.
+Through support that leads to improvements by our suppliers and other efforts, we will advance sustainability risk mitigation initiatives and work to strengthen our sustainable supply chain.

 Collaboration with outside parties